Yui-H8/Datacamp/R_Data Manipulation with dplyr.md

   # Add a new column public_workers with the number of people employed in public work
   mutate(public_workers = public_work * population / 100)
 ```
+2. Sort the new column in descending order.